deepgram/browser-agent/README.md

 - `height` (optional, default = `"0"`): the height of the canvas for agent animation
   - The animation will always take up a (roughly) square area, so this should typically be the same value as `width`.
+- `auth-scheme` (optional, default = `"bearer"`): the auth scheme to use with your token
+  - Use `bearer` for the Deepgram API when working with token-based authentication.
+For local development you may find it more convenient to use an API key (`token` scheme). **Never use API keys in a production browser application!**
 - `url` (required): The API url
   - Chances are you'll set this to `"https://api.deepgram.com/v1/agent"`!
 - `idle-timeout-ms` (optional): how long to wait for user idleness before closing the socket